Ap011y0n/2d-Platformer/README.md

 ### F6: Load the previous state
 ### F9: Show colliders
 ### F10: God mode
+### F11: framerate cap / no cap

 ## Changelog
 ### 0.5:
 #### Created 2 levels , added player with animations, music and fx selected and implemented, debug features added, time bar added, death/win condition implemented, dash added.
+### 0.8:
+#### Levels have been changed to implement more usage of the dash, now there are enemies that pathfind the player, the player can kill them with a melee attack or a range one, module entites implemented now
+####the player and the rest of the entities derivate from this class, framerate now capped to 30 (you can desactivate this)
+### Innovations:

-### Innovations: animations loaded from Tiled, time bar, colliders made in Tiled, volume for music and fx can be manipulated and saved.
+#### for 0.5: Animations loaded from Tiled, time bar, colliders made in Tiled, volume for music and fx can be manipulated and saved.
+#### for 0.8: Bow animation depends of position of the mouse, checkpoints, enemies created from tmx

 ### Cave Assets: "Warped" by Luis Zuno https://twitter.com/ansimuz?lang=es
 ### Forest Assets: "Forest game assets" by Anokolisa https://twitter.com/anokolisa